New Beginnings Nursery

 A child in the early years has a recognised disability that will require ongoing support; the early years SEND pathway should be followed.

-New Beginnings Nursery is constantly trying to improving the service delivered.
+New Beginnings Nursery is constantly trying to improve the service delivered.
 We aim to help all children develop their full potential, achieving the highest possible standards in all aspects of their education.

 We want to provide the highest standard of service by continuously improving our systems and methods of working.
 We need to know when you are unhappy so that we can put it right.
 Also, if we get things rights we would also appreciate your comments.